 day.
 I had no more CFA francs, but I had some French ones.

-to Paris, at the end of January with almost no clothes, and incredibly
+in Paris at the end of January I had almost no clothes, and ridiculouslyinadequate

-inadequate footwear.
-On the plane I had managed to adapt a rather
+footwear.
+On the plane I had managed to adapt a rather beautiful

-beautiful real wool Air Afrique blanket into a poncho,
+real wool Air Afrique blanket into a poncho, which I donned

-which I donned before leaving the aircraft - and which probably
+before leaving the aircraft - and which probably saved me from

-saved me from getting pneumonia.
-I was surrounded by the cold
+getting pneumonia.
+I was surrounded by the cold grey people of

 How I got back to